Security of our customers' data is a main priority at Kundo. This document describes our security processes and how we work with security in general.

 All customer data is stored on Amazon's services, strictly within the EU.
 All access to Amazon is strictly made through encrypted connections.

 The customer have ownership of all data that they have stored as part of the service.
-If the customer terminates its subscription with Kundo, Kundo will deliver a full data dump in a standardized format.
+If the customer terminates its subscription with Kundo, the customer may request a full data dump in a standardized format from Kundo.

 External data processors

 As part of Kundo service, several data processors are used by Kundo.
 Before a new service is added its security implications for Kundo is carefully vetted, for instance regarding proper use of encrypted communication and data storage policies.

 See the full list of external data processors that use customer data.

 Kundo stores personal information and is therefore subject to subject to GDPR and Swedish law (2018:218).
 Kundo is in compliance will all requirements following that storage.

 All customers should do their own risk classification of the data they store in Kundo's systems.

 This list of statements about the data we store can be used to assess the risk level: